 Solid and palatial with leather sofas and air-purifying houseplants, The Grand Rectory just needs a few ceiling fans to complete the colonial feel.
-What isn’t missing is the 6 metre swim spa: kick against the current before breakfast, chill in the bubbles, then take your coffee and croissants on the veranda with views over the fields towards the sea.
+Take your coffee and croissants on the veranda with views over the fields towards the sea.

-Cook on three electric ovens and an Aga and grab a four-poster for bedtime, but not before you’ve found the games room.
-Raid the bar, play the retro arcade machine, and bag the bragging rights over pool and table football.
-Enjoy quiet evenings in the card room or get together in the drawing room for Sky and BT on the telly.
+Cook on the electric ovens and grab a four-poster for bedtime, but not before you’ve found the pool table.
+Enjoy quiet evenings in the card room or get together in the drawing room for Netflix and Freeview on the telly.
 More tea, vicar?

 You’ve plentiful garden space to explore and all the time in the world to do so.
 Play croquet on one of two lawns and take your tea on the overlooking veranda with views out over lush fields down to the sea.